 Mit der Data Reviewer-Lizenz verfügbar.

-The Monotonicity check finds polyline features that contain monotonic errors in either elevation or measure values (z- or m-values).
+The Monotonicity check finds polyline features that contain monotonic errors in either elevation or measure values (z-values or m-values).

 Features can also be evaluated to determine whether they are trending in a specific manner.
 Features that contain node values that do not trend as expected can impact the results of your analysis.

-When configured as a validation rule, point error geometries will be returned for each feature vertex that is non-monotonic.
+When configured as a validation rule, an error is created during validation when a feature contains either a vertex that is non-monotonic or meets other conditions specified in the rule.
 In m-value validations, vertices that do not contain measure values (NaN) will also be returned as errors.

 - In water resource management, elevation values stored in streamline features are used to add detail to digital elevation models (hydro DEM conditioning) to enforce known drainage patterns.